-The process begins with an appeal request from an official employee of a hospital/baby bank, then we put the specific request out to our (now 64K!) supporters & ensure our wool collection points are fully stocked.
+The process begins with an appeal request from an official employee of the organisation they are requesting for (this can be hospital/baby bank/refugee camp), we then put the specific request out to our large following of supporters & ensure all our wool collection points are fully stocked.
 After grabbing their wool, our knitters get to work knitting their crafty creations (usually following the suggested patterns we supply).
-Once knitted, garments are sent directly to the appeal address by the knitters.
-Once received by the appeals, they then process them (ie wash, sort, share) & finally, hand them over to babies and families who are in need.
+Once knitted, the woollen items are sent directly to the appeal address by the knitters.
+Once received by the appeals, they then process them (ie wash, sort, share) & finally, hand them over to the families who are in need.

 And that's our job done!
 Until the next lot of course!..

-In fact, we've recently been in the news for completing an appeal with record amounts of donations for Cannula mittens.
-Cannula mittens help protect the babies who have a cannula fitted.
+In fact, we've had a number of published articles and tv appearances featuring some of our most successful appeals - including completing an appeal with a record amount of donations for Cannula mittens.
 You can read more about this on our In The Press page.

-This charity, although started on Just Giving, grew substantially through the power of Facebook.
+This charity has grown substantially through the power of Facebook.
 Our Facebook page is a place where both sides of the charity go to connect and share; often showing all of the items that have been created, recipients who have benefited from our knits, and overwhelmed parents.
 So please do give us a follow.

 So we ask, if you can knit (or crochet)- get creating, if you can donate- please do, and if you can do neither of those - to simply share our story and help spread the word.

-For those who are already a part of our WBP family, keep going you're doing a great job!
+For those who are already a part of our family, you make us proud!
 We truly have grown into a tight-knit community!

 WHY WE DO WHAT WE DO